Hatfield Broad Oak: History

 Hatfield was at one time a thriving market town.
 At the time of the 2001 Census it had a population of 1,600.
+By the 2021 census, the population had declined to 904.

 Community

 At around 8800 acre the parish is one of the largest in Essex, stretching 4 mi north of the village, and was formerly divided into four "quarters": Town Quarter, Woodrow Quarter, Heath Quarter, and Broomsend Quarter.
 At the north end of the parish lies Hatfield Forest, known for its large oak trees.
 Approximately 1 mi to the north of the village, and included in the parish, is the small village of Bush End, with its church, the Grade II listed St John the Evangelist, which dates to 1856.

 The Cock Inn, a public house, dates to the fifteenth century.

 St Mary's Church of England primary school was opened in 1816 as a National school.

-Each May Bank holiday a 10 kilometre road race is held using a course running around the village.
+Every May Bank holiday since 1985 a 10 kilometre road race is held using a course running around the village.